SeanM88/wp-project-base/README.md

 # wp-site-base

-Quick boilerplate WordPress site directory for use with **Varying Vagrant Vagrants** local environments, although could easily be used in any new WordPress project where you want to track an actual WordPress website and optionally use Git for deployment.
+Boilerplate WordPress site directory for use with **Varying Vagrant Vagrants** local environments, although could easily be used in any new WordPress project where you want to track an actual WordPress website and optionally use Git for deployment.

 This Git repo begins at the same level as the actual WordPress site directory, meaning the same folder that `wp-config.php`, `wp-content` directory, etc. are usually located.

+By default, it is set up to only track specific themes and plugins critical to site functionality & display by whitelisting their directories in the provided `.gitignore` file, although other folders & files can be whitelisted as desired, it is usually best practice to only track especially relevant files.

 Note: the Git repo and actual directory name do not need to match; this is worth mentioning because this directory is usually named something like `public_html` or `htdocs` on most webservers and requires extra unnessary server configuration to change, so its best left as is.